yurii-bel/hesitative_frog/README.md

 # Hesitative Frog
-3D game in the genre "Top-Down Shooter" for Android OS (but it is possible to run it on other platforms, tested only on Windows OS)
+2D Platformer Game in Unity for Windows OS.

 The game was created for educational and entertainment purposes to get practice.